wal-z1/1CP-Avg/README.md

 The project is built with **HTML**, **CSS**, and **JavaScript** — no backend or database involved.

-Yes, I used AI to help me code this — so **don’t judge me 😅**.
-It was a fun learning experience, and it works!
+Yes, I used AI to help me code this — so ** don’t judge me **.
+It was a fun learning experience, and it works.....I think at least...

 ## 🔓 Open Source